inwonakng/homepage-old/data/blog/robust-fl.md

 [Github Link](https://github.com/inwonakng/robust-fl)

-This was a class project for Security and Privacy in Machine Learning in Spring 2023, taught by professor Lei Yu.
+This was a class project for Security and Privacy in Machine Learning in Spring 2023, taught by professor Lei Yu, done in a group wtih Daniel Della Vecchia.

-I worked with Daniel Della Vecchia on it.

-This was a cool project, and my first dive into federated learning.
+This was a fun project, and my first dive into federated learning.

 We focused on an aspect of federated learning known as 'straggling'.

 This is when the client devices do not send their updates on time -- possibly adversarial, but also might be benign with the delays caused by hardware/network issues.